SyeddTaha/syeddtaha/README.md

 - 📫 How to reach me **syedmtaha.work@gmail.com**

-- ⚡ Fun Fact **Besides coding, I have a knack for instantly absorbing and imitating anything I hear.My brain’s like a recording device with a replay button! 😎**
+- ⚡ Fun Fact **Besides coding, I have a knack for instantly absorbing and imitating anything I hear.
+My brain’s like a recording device with a replay button! 😎**

 <h3 align="left">Connect with me:</h3>
 <p align="left">